Kondziorn0/SimpleBudget/README.md

 In-memory database (H2) for easy setup and testing

-The entire source code is available here on GitHub.
-Feedback and suggestions are welcome!
+The entire source code is publicly available on GitHub as an open-source example of my work in Java and Spring Boot.